-If the pattern of higher twist effects is the same for A{PV} as it is for the cross sections, then at x=0.6 the asymmetries at the different Q^2 values will differ by 15%.
-In that scenario, the rapid x-dependence of the higher-twist coefficients for the cross section would imply that higher twist effects would still be negligible at x=0.4.
+If the pattern of higher twist effects is the same for A{PV} as it is for the cross sections, then at x = 0.6 the asymmetries at the different Q^2 values will differ by 15%.
+In that scenario, the rapid x-dependence of the higher-twist coefficients for the cross section would imply that higher twist effects would still be negligible at x = 0.4.
 With a comparable x-dependence, a Q^2 -dependent effect as small as $\sim 3\%$ of the effect seen in cross-section measurements would be easily identifiable given our statistical precision.

 Measuring d/u at high x Hydrogen is another useful target.
 Since it is not isoscalar, the structure functions do not cancel in the expression for a(x).
 In particular, and we see that a(x) is sensitive to the ratio d/u.
-The determination of this for the proton is a topic of considerable interest at large values of x [110-113].
+The determination of this for the proton is a topic of considerable interest at large values of x [112-115].
 The ratio is difficult to determine from cross section data because at large x complicated nuclear physics effects become important for deuterium targets.
-Alternative methods include comparing 3 He and tritium or detecting the recoil proton from deuteron.
-Projected errors for all three approaches are shown in Fig. 25.
+Alternative methods include comparing 3He and tritium (the JLab MARATHON experiment that has been completed in Hall A in 2019) or detecting the recoil proton from deuteron (the JLab BONUS program).
+Projected errors for all three approaches are shown in Fig. 27.